plone/plone.app.tiles/README.rst

   This will fire an ``IObjectRemovedEvent`` for the removed tile (a transient object).
   The ``oldParent`` attribute will be the tile's context, and the ``oldName`` attribute will be the tile's id.

+* A vocabulary ``plone.app.tiles.RegisteredTiles``, which contains all registered tile types.

+* A vocabulary ``plone.app.tiles.AvailableTiles``, which contains all registered tile types, which have been registered for the current context.

+* A vocabulary ``plone.app.tiles.AllowedTiles``, which contains all registered tile types, which have been registered for the current context, and, which are currently allowed to be added (for which the current user has required add permission).

 The default add and edit forms should suffice for most use cases.
 You can use `plone.autoform <http://pypi.python.org/pypi/plone.autoform>`_ to configure alternative widgets.